adammathes/snkt/README.md

 To create archives of tags, create a template named `tags` -- it will behave the same as an `archive` template, but create a file at HTML_DIR/tag/tag_name/index.html for each unique tag.

+### Binary Files as Posts

+Preliminary support to treat binary files as standalone posts.

+Drop image files with "jpg" or other image extensions into the "txt" dir.

+* post's ContentType will be set to "image"
+* text fields will be empty strings
+* metadata will be populated as it can via exif (sorta)

+Video and audio files have preliminary support too -- see post.go

 ### Example configurations/sites/themes

 *not done*